hanzlikhan/AI-Smart-Agriculture/README.md

 - **Limited Connectivity**: Rural agricultural areas often lack reliable communication networks, making it difficult to implement smart farming technologies.

-- **Inefficient Resource Allocation**: Without proper planning tools, farmers struggle to allocate resources like water, fertilizers, and equipment efficiently.
+- **Inefficient Resource Allocation**: Without proper planning tools, farmers struggle to allocate resources like water, fertilizer, and equipment efficiently.
 - **Lack of Data-Driven Insights**: Many agricultural decisions are made based on intuition rather than data, leading to sub-optimal outcomes.

 The **Smart Agricultural Connectivity Planner (SACP)** addresses these challenges by providing a comprehensive platform for geospatial analysis, network planning, cost simulation, and data-driven decision-making.